tomhula/BankP2P/README.md

 (the protocol is a modified version of the required one, however the implementation can be configured to comply with it)

-The communication between client and server is based on one-line ASCII text commands and one-line ASCII text responses transported over TCP.
+The communication between client and server is based on one-line UTF-8 text commands and one-line UTF-8 text responses transported over TCP.
 Commands are delimited by a new line, (line feed) each command receives an also single-line response.
 Banks can (but don't have to) send CRLF instead of plain LF to enhance user experience.